abemscac/pies-doc/docs/vue3/ref-and-ref.md

 :::info

 In case you're new to TypeScript or OOP, `<T>` is the [Generic Type](https://www.typescriptlang.org/docs/handbook/2/generics.html) syntax of TypeScript.
-If it's too much for you, it's okay to ignore the `<T>` for now.

 :::